 While its “Coyote” cousin is built for all-terrain speed, the standard Shion MZ2 is a fantastic rear-wheel-drive sports car for those who enjoy a lively back end.
 It’s lightweight, responsive, and easy to initiate into a drift, making it a great and accessible choice for learning the art of the slide.

-This table breaks down the key attributes of Night City’s premier combat machines to help you select the right tool for your brand of destruction.
+This table breaks down the key attributes of Night City’s premier combat machines.

 The Collector’s Garage: Iconic and Unique Rides